alexander-schranz/single-class-symfony-integraton-class/README.md

 In the next step we are providing the `Extension` by default symfony uses some magic to detect where the extension class exists and create it.
 The logic can be found [here in the Bundle::getContainerExtension method](https://github.com/symfony/symfony/blob/a9c2c8a2246cfdd7c445b4b1c4480134c8e3c782/src/Symfony/Component/HttpKernel/Bundle/Bundle.php#L63).
-We are implementing this method the following way to return our instance of it:
+We are implementing this method the following way to return `$this` instead of creating an extra extension instance there:

 ```php
 use Symfony\Component\DependencyInjection\Extension\ExtensionInterface;